marcohamersma/nebula.css/docs/api.md

 _Most of the configuration variables are camelCase variations of the variables found in Sass_ (they are converted to dash-case before being passed along), for a more detailed (and maybe current) documentation of these variables, check out [SassDoc](http://marcohamersma.github.io/nebula.css/sassdoc), or the [list of default options](https://github.com/marcohamersma/nebula.css/blob/master/lib/base-config.js).

+By default, Nebula will look for an optional JSON file called `.nebularc` in the current working directory.
+This file can contain the usual configuration for nebula.css: colors, spacing, and font sizes.
+It will be merged with the options below and the [default settings](https://github.com/marcohamersma/nebula.css/blob/master/lib/base-config.js#L4-L100).

 ### Entry File `optional`.
 This is the file that contains the styles for your application.
 This has to be sass/scss file.
 It will be included by Nebula's Sass pipeline, and therefore will give you access to all Sass's features (including importing), plus Nebula's helper mixins and functions.